To build your own Itinerary, click to add an item to your Itinerary basket.

 In the tiny former Methodist Chapel in the pretty riverside town of Cookham, discover the wonderful art of the characterful Stanley Spencer, considered one of the greatest British painters of the 20th century.
 The Stanley Spencer Gallery has two exhibitions a year and the winter exhibition launches in November.
 Why not visit this hidden gem for yourself?

-Contemporary Art Fairs – Windsor is THE destination for art lovers, collectors, interior designers, homemakers and those who simply want to learn more about today’s art and artists.
-Browse the wide range of styles and media on display from the artists exhibiting.
+Contemporary Art Fairs – WINDSOR is THE destination for art lovers, collectors, interior designers, homemakers and those who simply want to learn more about today’s art and artists.
+Browse the wide range of styles and media on display from over 160 artists, ceramicists, printmakers, photographers, sculptors and selected galleries exhibiting.
 It’s more than just an Art Fair; with a line-up of artworks, activities, live painting demonstrations, workshops and the Prince's Trust miniature canvas initiative, it is a creative, cultural and fun-filled art extravaganza!
+24 November (private view) then 25 to 26 November 2023.

 Bonfire Night falls on 5 November.
 Check out the spectacular firework displays lighting up the skies in the Royal Borough.
-Venues include Ascot Racecourse, Royal Windsor Racecourse and Legoland Windsor Resort.
+Venues include Ascot Racecourse and Royal Windsor Racecourse.

 The turning on of the Christmas lights will get everybody into the yuletide spirit!
 November's light switch on events in the Windsor, Eton and Maidenhead area mark the start of a whole host of fun Christmas events for all the family.